SR80-app/SR80-Manuals/user-manual.md

 ---

-### Scanning Tags on Closed or Totaled Items
+### Scanning Tags on Closed or Junk Items

-If you scan a sticker and the linked item has been closed (picked up) or totaled, the app offers to create a new job for that equipment — see "Scanning from the Job Board" above.
+If you scan a sticker and the linked item has been closed (picked up) or junked, the app offers to create a new job for that equipment — see "Scanning from the Job Board" above.
 The customer and equipment type are pre-filled so you can get straight to intake.

 ---